Best Waterproof Bag for Snorkeling: Expert Snorkeler’s Review

 There are some snorkeling sites you cannot reach yourself and must book a tour to access.

-Some of our favorite snorkeling tours are Shark Ray Alley in Belize and our Whale Shark Tours in Mexico and the Maldives.
+Some of our favorite snorkeling tours are Shark Ray Alley in Belize, Whale Shark Tour in the Maldives, Manta Ray Tour in Indonesia, and the Underwater Sea Scooter Tour in Moorea.

 In cases like this, I still store all of my valuables in my snorkeling pouch.
 The bag keeps them protected from any water spray on the boat.
 Then I’ll just leave the bag on the boat while I snorkel.